Pangoraw/ber.gp/content/projects/geometric-dl/index.md

   - Google Cloud
 summary:
   Study state of the arts models in the field of geometric deep learning.
   And then apply, by training models on a face segmentation dataset.
-Here is our fork of both the [PointNet](https://github.com/bdebbabi/PointNet) and [PointNet++](https://github.com/Pangoraw/PointNet2) models.
-You can read the full report by clicking the Read more button.
+We provide our fork of both the PointNet and PointNet++ models.
 showTOC: true
 ---